Randomboixd/hamburgerexe/readme.md

 Hamburger.exe is a weird game i made in one and half days... (its also my first)

+Game code is found in game.py...
+Its not the best but yeah. it works.

 # How to play

 Move with W A S D, or with arrow keys.
 Interact with E.